 More systematically, Figure 2 illustrates a comprehensive set of attacks an adversarial switch may perform.
 All attacks considered in this paper can be described by combining and repeating the following two simple primitives:

-- 1) Drop: An adversary prevents a packet from being sent (from one or more ports). - Injection: An adversary fabricates and sends a new packet or resends a packet sent earlier.
-This also includes sending a packet from an unintended port.
+1) Drop: An adversary prevents a packet from being sent (from one or more ports).